Sans9985/numlang/readme.txt

 x		no-op (it does nothing)

-alternatively, you can put '!' as the first character of the "script" to enable logging to the console. (conditional jumps [3cnnnn] will always be logged)
+alternatively, you can put '!' as the first character of the "script" to enable logging to the console.

 note: there is a 64Kbyte (-1) limit on the scripts.